-This course is for experienced machine-learning practitioners who want to take their skills to the next level by using R to hone their abilities as predictive modellers.
+This advanced machine learning masterclass is for experienced machine learning practitioners who want to take their skills to the next level by using R to hone their abilities as predictive modellers.

 Course content may vary from this outline, and will be driven by class learning needs.
 This course may also be offered under other names.

 The Introduction to R course provided clear and logical assistance to getting up and running with R. More than that, the real value was in providing guidance on the myriad of online resources and introducing me to a network of passionate and helpful R users.
 Eugene is a knowledgeable and approachable teacher.
 I wouldn’t hesitate in recommending the course.
 I feel that I am now fully on the road to applying R and using data to improve efficiency across my organisation.